TheJoobn/Poker_Stat_Tracker/README.md

 # Fun Poker Program
 ---------------------------------------------
           FIXME:
- - Undo process only half works - needs testing, only adjusts numbers but not players removed or other major changes.
- - first hand starts at sb
- - order possibly gets messed up after a hand or so
- - need to figure out sb and bb pricing, personal BB, and other calculations
+- need to implement working "U" Undo function

 ---------------------------------------------
           NEEDED IMPROVEMENTS:
-- XXX Input starting amount for sit and go
-- XXX Ability to enter a string of multiple commands or some other way to increase operation speed.
-- XXX input one or two digit number such as 5, 10, or 40 and convert it to millions
-- add chips calculations? not sure if useful yet.
+- add chips calculations? not sure if useful yet. - some done - not useable yet
 - after so many hands, single out users with very high play percentages in a category and indicate player type
-- add function to reset table or add people to table.
-- input what position user is along with position of BB

 ---------------------------------------------
           FUTURE IMPROVMENT IDEAS: